electroNBS/astro-avionics/README.md

 Astro club BITS Pilani's flight computer code

----

-### Arduino progress
+## Arduino progress

-[ ] - Make individual .cpp and .h files for each sensor and task
+- [ ] Make individual .cpp and .h files for each sensor and task

-[ ] - Include them in main and finalize the logic
+- [ ] Include them in main and finalize the logic

-[ ] - Debugging and testing
+- [ ] Debugging and testing

-### Raspi progress
+## Raspi progress

-[x] - Finalize the logic and implement it in python
+- [x] Finalize the logic and implement it in Python

-[ ] - Debugging and testing
+- [ ] Debugging and testing

----

 ## Flight Computer Code Plan